 Close Fidelity Account

-Do you have a securities account with Fidelity Investments?
-If you do but don’t use it anymore, it is advisable to close the account due to the prevalence of cybercrime nowadays.
-Here’s how to do just that:
+Do you have an investment account with Fidelity Investments?
+If you do but no longer use it, it can make sense to close the account and remove an extra point of access.
+Here’s how to get it done:

 Get Rid of the Securities First

-The first task is to eliminate securities from the account.
-This can be done in one of two ways.
-Either you can sell the assets (or buy to cover short positions) or you can transfer them out.
-The former method most likely will entail tax consequences in a taxable account, so you’ll definitely want to talk with a tax pro before going down this road.
+The first step is to remove the securities from the account.
+There are two basic ways to do this.
+You can either sell the assets (or buy to cover short positions) or transfer them out.
+The first option will most likely create tax consequences in a taxable account, so you’ll definitely want to speak with a tax professional before taking that route.

-As for transfers, it’s possible at Fidelity to send securities through the DTC or ACAT network.
-Because Fidelity offers both fractional-share trading and dividend reinvesting, it’s very likely that you have some fractional shares on stock and ETF positions.
-These can never be transferred, so they will be converted into cash at the time of a transfer.
+As for transfers, it’s possible at Fidelity to move securities out through transfer networks such as ACAT.
+Because Fidelity offers both fractional-share trading and dividend reinvesting, it’s very possible that you have fractional shares in stock and ETF positions.
+These cannot be transferred out, so they will be turned into cash during the transfer process.

 Get Rid of the Cash Next

-On the website, the ACH transfer tool can be located by clicking on the Transfer link that appears in the top-left corner of the site.
-If you need to link an external bank account, you can do so by finding the link to add an account underneath the From field.
+On the website, the ACH transfer tool can be found under the Transfers section.
+If you need to link an external bank account, you can do so by adding a bank account before submitting the transfer.

 Once you have both accounts ready to go, set the date of the withdrawal (it could be in the future), the frequency (presumably, this will be just once here), and the amount.

-Besides ACH, there are other methods to move a cash balance out of a Fidelity account.
-These include wire, paper check, and bill pay.
-Withdrawal by ACH is the simplest.
+Besides ACH, there are other ways to move a cash balance out of a Fidelity account.
+These include wire transfer, paper check, and bill pay.
+ACH withdrawal is usually the easiest.

 Closing a Fidelity IRA Account

 Fidelity offers several retirement accounts and other tax-deferred accounts.
-In these cases, withdrawing cash (or moving securities in the case of a rollover) could have tax implications.
-Be sure to consult with a licensed tax pro before making any transfers or withdrawals from a tax-advantaged account.
+In these cases, withdrawing cash (or moving securities in the case of a rollover) could have tax consequences.
+Be sure to consult with a licensed tax professional before making any transfers or withdrawals from a tax-advantaged account.

 Closing the Fidelity Account